jameholme/GNAAT/README.md

 2. Checks the IPs against GreyNoise's IP classification tags.
 3. Creates AWS ACLs based on IPs tagged as Malicious.

-*Is it really **that** useful to create ACLs in AWS?*
+*Is it really **that** useful to create ACLs in AWS???*
 Some would say no, that it's *"optional"*, but I say **yes**, because it adds an additional layer of security at the perimeter of your AWS environment...

-*Do you have to use GreyNoise???*
+*Do we have to use GreyNoise???*
-If you're using this tool, yeah, but even if you aren't, you should because GreyNoise is good people.
+If you're using this tool, yes, but even if you aren't, you should because GreyNoise is good people.

 ## Requirements:
 * This tool requires you to run it from an EC2 instance or system that has the required AWS IAM Permissions that allows it to: